 The resulting product is then injected into areas with desired end results to activate accelerated healing and regeneration.
-As a result, the body’s own powerful regenerative properties are concentrated and focused on the area of concern to triggers innate biological mechanisms leading to natural skin rejuvenation.
+As a result, the body’s own powerful regenerative properties are concentrated and focused on the area of concern to trigger innate biological mechanisms which lead to natural skin rejuvenation.

 iPRF intensifies the functioning and reproduction of cells, thus having a gentle, gradual yet long lasting and accumulative effect.
 As a result new fibroblasts, collagen and elastin tissues are formed, skin elasticity and complexion is improved, and the pigmentation is reduced.

-Based on strong evidence base, The Academy of Aesthetic Regenerative Medicine has been working closely with Dr Joseph Choukroun; the inventor of iPRF technology, to unlock the development of this technology further into clients’ focused clinical indications and train aesthetic and regenerative practitioners to disseminate its many advantages to all.
+Our clinic has been working closely with Dr Joseph Choukroun; the inventor of iPRF technology, to unlock the development of this technology further into clients’ focused clinical indications.

 Is this the same as PRP?
 What is the difference between iPRF & PRP?